Valasaravakkam

 Valasaravakkam is a neighbourhood in the Chennai district of the Indian state of Tamil Nadu and a residential suburb of the city of Chennai.
-It is located in the Poonamallee Taluk at a distance of approximately 15 kilometres from the Kilometer Zero stone.
+It is located in the Maduravoyal Taluk at a distance of approximately 15 kilometres from the Kilometer Zero stone.
 Valasaravakkam lies on the Arcot Road, one of Chennai's arterial roads.
 It is under the Maduravoyal election constituency.
 In October, 2011 Valasaravakkam Municipality ceased to exist and the area became part of Chennai Corporation as Ward Nos 149 and 152 (Zone XI), Southern Region, Corporation of Chennai.
 As of 2011, the town had a population of 47,378.

 Famous Sivan temple is in Kesavardhini.

-History

-The first planned residential colonies in Valasaravakkam made their appearance during the Second World War.
-Prior to the war, Valasaravakkam was a small village forming a part of the Saidapet taluk of Chingleput district.
-Due to its remoteness, development took place at a slow pace until the 1980s.
-Its strategic location on the Arcot Road has resulted in accelerated growth since then.